 Several sites in the City have entered into this program some are complete others are on going.

-- Installation and operation of the floating oil containment boom with additional oil absorbent booms installed and replaced periodically on the interior to collect contaminants.
+- Installation and operation of the floating oil containment boom around the outfall discharge area with additional oil absorbent booms installed and replaced periodically on the interior to collect contaminants.

 - The City has installed and is currently operating a free product removal system that includes recovery wells installed in the source area.
 The removal of free product from the subsurface will make future remedial efforts more efficient.

 - The City successfully completed the relining of the Oronoco Street storm sewer in 2006.
 The relining has reduced the amount of oily substances infiltrating into the pipe and subsequently reduced the amount of impacted material being discharged to the Potomac River.

 - In 2008, the City's environmental consultant experimented with a treatment scheme that uses air and nutrients to breakdown oily substances near the outfall site, resulting in a significant reduction in contamination levels.
 Subsequent sampling has confirmed the continuing success of this biodegradation technique.

 - Based on the above successful biodegradation technique, in 2013, the City installed a groundwater treatment system beneath Oronoco Street.
 The system removes coal tar from groundwater before it discharges into the Potomac River.
 After nearly four years of operation, quarterly groundwater monitoring of wells located downgradient from the system, indicate that the system is functioning properly.